ShahrukhFardin/US-currency/README.md

 # US-currency
 As a beginner.
-This is my first Program in C++
+This is my first Program in C++ :D